Purple gradient background with white spoon icon and text about physical symptoms of autistic burnout affecting coordination and sleep recovery

 I thought burnout was just being tired.
 I didn't know my body would give out, that I'd lose coordination, that masking at work would steal the physical energy I need to exist.

 This is why I built Spoons.
-I needed to see the pattern—the 0-spoon days after shifts, the 3-4 day recovery timeline, the difference between 2 spoons and 6 spoons.
-I needed data to prove to myself that I'm not lazy, I'm not weak, I'm just autistic and burnt out and my body is paying the price.
+I needed to see the pattern—the 0-energy days after shifts, the 3-4 day recovery timeline, the difference between 2 energy and 6 energy.
+I needed data to prove to myself that I'm not lazy, I'm not weak, I'm just autistic and burnt out and my body is drained because of it.

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.